apoorvagnihotri/reinforced/1_gridworld_explore/answers1.md

 This means we need around ~5000 episodes to get a 95% confidence that our mean is within $\pm 0.0004$ of the true mean.

   c.
-We here need a margin of error to be bigger at 0.05.
+We here need a margin of error +- 0.05.
 Below is the table we calculated in part a for the new environment "DiscountGrid" with a discount factor of 0.95.

         | k     | mean      | std      |
         |-------|-----------|----------|